Ubayed-Bin-Sufian/sugar-docs/src/CODE_OF_CONDUCT.md

 ---------------------------------

 The Sugar community is not immune to disagreements—both political and technical.
-We do not try to avoid disagreements or differing views, but we do try to resolve them constructively.
+While we do not try to avoid disagreements or differing views, we do aim to resolve them constructively.
 Turn to the community and to community processes to seek advice and to mediate and resolve disagreements.
 Community resources include an Oversight Board which will help to decide the right course for Sugar Labs, project teams and team leaders who may be able to help you, and an ombudsman who will investigate complaints and, where possible, resolve them by making recommendations to the community.
-We welcome you to fork the Sugar code base if you are determined to go your own way; enabling the community to test your ideas and possibly merge them back into the mainstream.
+We welcome you to fork the Sugar code base if you are determined to go your own way, enabling the community to test your ideas and possibly merge them back into the mainstream.